Afghan war movie probes German historical angst, self-image

 "I was also irritated by the way German politics deals with our local helpers working for ISAF (the NATO mission in Afghanistan).
 I thought the way they were being treated was unfair," she said, referring to Germany's reluctance to grant visas to Afghans whose work puts their own lives in danger.

-Despite having peacekeepers deployed today in various overseas missions, Germany still feels constrained by history and prefers to emphasise the humanitarian responsibilities of its troops, who operate under restrictive rules of engagement.
+Despite having peacekeepers deployed today in various overseas missions, Germany still feels constrained by history and prefers to emphasize the humanitarian responsibilities of its troops, who operate under restrictive rules of engagement.

 "Inbetween Worlds" focuses on the relationship between German commander Jesper, played by Ronald Zehrfeld, and a young Afghan interpreter, Tarik, after their unit is sent to a remote village to protect it against Taliban insurgents.